bootphon/ABX-accent/abx-accent/scripts/evals/README.md

 - [Item files](https://github.com/bootphon/ABX-accent/tree/main/abx-accent/scripts/evals/generate_item_files) : generate the item files that will be used on ABX.
     - `aesrc_item.py`: scripts used to generate an ABX item file from the AESRC corpus.
 - [H5features](https://github.com/bootphon/ABX-accent/tree/main/abx-accent/scripts/evals/generate_abx_score/h5features): the features can be calculated in numpy via external tools, and made compatible with this package with the `h5features module`.
     - `generate_features_files.py`, generate the `h5_file.h5f`file on each input dataset.

 - [Task module](https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#task-module), is used for creating a new task and preprocessing.
-    - [across task](https://github.com/bootphon/ABX-accent/blob/main/abx-accent/scripts/evals/generate_abx_score/across_task.sh) : to generate the across task file using the item file.
+    - [across task](https://github.com/bootphon/ABX-accent/blob/main/abx-accent/scripts/evals/generate_abx_score/across_task.sh) :`within_task.sh` to generate the across task file using the item file.
-      - `within_task.sh`
-    - [within task](https://github.com/bootphon/ABX-accent/blob/main/abx-accent/scripts/evals/generate_abx_score/within_task.sh): to generate the within task file using the item file.
+    - [within task](https://github.com/bootphon/ABX-accent/blob/main/abx-accent/scripts/evals/generate_abx_score/within_task.sh): `within_task.sh` to generate the within task file using the item file.
-      - `within_task.sh`
 - [ABX distances](https://docs.cognitive-ml.fr/ABXpy/ABXpy.distances.html), the script `abx_distance.sh` used for calculating the distances necessary for the score calculation.
 - [Score module](https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#score-module), the `abx_score.sh` script  used for computing the score of a task.
 - [Analyze module](https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#analyze-module), the `abx_analyze.sh`script used for analysing the results.